must108/a-star-pathfinding/README.md

-# A* Pathfinding Algorithm
+# A* Pathfinding Visualization

-a* pathfinding algorithm that finds the shortest path from a starting node to a ending node almost instantly.
+a* pathfinding visualization that finds the shortest path from a starting node to a ending node almost instantly.

 ![pathfinding gif](assets/pathfinding.gif)